hittanamo/starlify-mulesoft-anypointer-platform-connector/README.md

 # Starlify connector for mule gateway
-Exports the mulesoft api details to starlify as Service, System and Flow.
+Exports the Mulesoft API details to Starlify as systems and services.

 ## Dependencies
-1. Java-8 +
+ Java-8 +

 ### spring-boot-starter-web
-For exposure of connector etc. on http.
+For exposure of connectors etc. on http.

 ## Start
-First clone the project using below link https://github.com/entiros/starlify-mulesoft-anypointer-platform-connector.git
+Start by copying the project by using the link below: https://github.com/entiros/starlify-mulesoft-anypointer-platform-connector.git

 ## Configuration
-Make sure proper MuleSoft api gateway and starlify url's configured properly in properties file like this
+Make sure that the URL for MuleSoft API Gateway and Starlify is configured in your propertie file like below:

 ```
 mulesoft: